AscendingPassage.com HOME PAGE.

 the utter satisfaction within you deepens.
 Then it is that you feel

-the need to worship in this place created for worship.
+the need for silence in this place created for worship.

 The ancient Egyptians made most of their temples in conformity with a